Computer Science (B.S.) (Combined B.S./M.S. Cybersecurity)

 CSIT 451Mobile Computing3

-CSIT 491Cooperative Education in Computer Science and Information Technology3-8
+CSIT 491Internship Education in Computing Technology3-8

 CSIT 495Special Topics in Undergraduate Computer Science1-3